 ABOUT THE WORKSHOP

-This nonfiction writing workshop, which is open to women and woman-identifying people only, will endeavor to bring your life's “indissoluble compacts, riches, [and] mystery” to the surface; it will guide you in making your confessions and vomiting the anguish up.
+This nonfiction writing workshop, which is open to women and those who identify with womanhood (including those who are cis, trans, and non-binary), will endeavor to bring your life's “indissoluble compacts, riches, [and] mystery” to the surface; it will guide you in making your confessions and vomiting the anguish up.
 But it will not be therapy.
 Fine literary nonfiction is art-making—and to endeavor upon it, each of this spring's workshop meetings will focus on different and varying ways to mine your story's voice.
 It is, after all, the unique, overseeing narrative voice that must manage one's multitudes of identities, times, unions, and modern reports, which together comprise the story that only you are meant to write.